- Products & Solutions

 - About Us

 Do you currently have plans to purchase or upgrade a dust collector for your facility?
-If so, we advise the following six considerations to ensure you get exactly what you need:
+If so, we advise the following seven considerations to ensure you get exactly what you need:

 Each dust collection situation can be very unique whether you're collecting wood chips, welding fume, or soybeans; therefore, it’s important to understand not only the dust you generate but also how your processes create that dust.
 Beyond just determining the required air volume to capture and control the dust created in your process, you should understand and define all the needs in your operation.